stenjo/secure-coding-pres/slides.md

 - ✅ Ensures projectId always behaves like a string.

 [click] Defining Guid as a string means exactly that.
 They are treated the same.
-No extra typechecking and no added safet althoug readability is improved as we can understand a Guid is expected.
+No extra typechecking and no added safety although readability is improved as we can understand a Guid is expected.

 [click]
 Adding typechecking helps us make sure string and Guid is not interchanged.
 They are not treated the same.